-Veritas FlashSnap technology is also integrated into the NetBackup 6.0 Advanced Client Option and Backup Exec 10d Advanced Disk-based Backup Option.
-These products are the preferred solution for on and off host snapshot-assisted backup.
+Veritas FlashSnap technology is also integrated into the NTBackup 6.0 Advanced Client Option.
+This solution is preferred for on and off host snapshot-assisted backup.

 About snapshot-assisted backups

 Since a snapshot set created using SFW is an exact copy of the production data, it can be used with a backup application in place of the production volumes to produce regular backups to tape or other media.
 A snapshot set can be used for backup either on-host or moved to a secondary server.